We give Hill’s Science Diet cat food a rating of 4.0 out of 5 stars.

 2. Hill’s Science Diet Wet Cat Food

-Perfect for cats from one year old to six, the Hill’s Science Diet Wet Cat Food offers premium nutrition for all adult cats.
-It’s created with high-quality whole-food protein sources that will provide a wide range of vital amino acids for your feline.
+For cats from 1 to 6 years old, Hill’s Science Diet Wet Cat Food offers premium nutrition for all adult cats.
+It’s created with high-quality whole-food protein sources that provide a wide range of vital amino acids for your feline.

 Almost every major ingredient in this food is an animal product, which is perfect for cats.
 You’ll find chicken, turkey giblets, pork by-products, pork liver, and more.
 And these ingredients also happen to be pretty appetizing for picky eaters.